 - The stock market's volatility is still high by historical standards.
 However, 30-day volatility levels now significantly below their 12-months counterparts, expressing less concern about the immediate future.

-- Treasuries yields are mostly flat, showing less demand for investment safe-havens and indicating a wait-and-see attitude among investors.
+- Treasuries yields are rising, showing less demand for investment safe-havens and indicating less concern among investors.

 Most investment portfolios rely on stocks as the main driver for growth.
 Therefore, the stock market is the main concern for many investors.